sevidmusic/Rig/README.md

 ### `rig --update-route`

-Update the Route that is assigned the specified Id.
+Update the Route that is assigned the specified Route hash.

+Note: Route hashes are displayed in the table produced by `rig --list-routes`.

 Arguments: